PHPOffice/PhpSpreadsheet/docs/topics/defined-names.md

 There are a few points to note here:

 Firstly. we are actually storing the tax rate in a named formula (`TAX_RATE`) rather than as a cell value.
-When we display the tax rate in cell `B1`, we are actually storing an instruction for MS Excel to evaluate the formula and display the result in that cell.
+When we display the tax rate in cell `B1`, we are really storing an instruction for MS Excel to evaluate the formula and display the result in that cell.

-Then we are using a formula `TAX` that references both another formula (`TAX_RATE`) and a Named Range (`PRICE`) and executes a calculation using them both (`PRICE * TAX_RATE`).
+Then we are using a Named Formula `TAX` that references both another Named Formula (`TAX_RATE`) and a Named Range (`PRICE`) and executes a calculation using them both (`PRICE * TAX_RATE`).

 Finally, we are using the formula `TAX` in two different contexts.
 Once to display the tax value (in cell `B4`); and a second time as part of another formula (`PRICE + TAX`) in cell `B5`.